krixgris/mssql.nvim/README.md

 -- Open a new buffer for sql queries mssql.new_query()

+-- Look for the connection called "default", prompt to choose a database in that server, -- connect to that database and open a new buffer for querying (very useful!) mssql.new_default_query()

 -- Connect the current buffer (you'll be prompted to choose a connection) mssql.connect()